Treating a Bartholin's cyst

 Draining cysts and abscesses

-There are a number of techniques that can be used to drain a Bartholin's cyst or abscess and reduce the chances of the problem recurring.
-The main procedures used are described below.
+A number of techniques can be used to drain a Bartholin's cyst or abscess and reduce the likelihood of it returning.
+The main procedures are described below.

 Balloon catheter insertion

-This is performed as an outpatient procedure, which means you won't need to stay in hospital overnight.
-It is usually carried out under local anaesthetic (where you remain conscious, but the area is numbed so you cannot feel anything), but can be done under general anaesthetic (where you are unconscious and cannot feel anything).
+It's usually carried out under local anaesthetic, where you remain conscious, but the area is numbed so you can't feel anything.
+It can also be carried out under general anaesthetic, where you're unconscious and unable to feel anything.

-During the procedure, a cut is made in the abscess or cyst and the fluid is drained.
-A specially designed balloon catheter is inserted into the empty abscess or cyst.
+A cut is made in the abscess or cyst and the fluid is drained.
+A balloon catheter is then inserted into the empty abscess or cyst.
 A balloon catheter is a thin, plastic tube with a small, inflatable balloon on one end.

-The balloon is then filled with a small amount of salt water.
-This increases the size of the balloon so that it fills the cyst or abscess.
-If you experience any pain, some of the solution can be removed to reduce the pressure slightly.
-Stitches may be used to partially close the incision and hold the balloon catheter in place.
+Once inside the abscess or cyst, the balloon is filled with a small amount of salt water.
+This increases the size of the balloon so it fills the abscess or cyst.
+Stitches may be used to partially close the opening and hold the balloon catheter in place.

-A few small studies have reported that after balloon catheter insertion, more than 80% of women healed well and their cysts or abscesses did not recur.
+A few small studies have reported more than 80% of women healed well and their cysts or abscesses didn't return after balloon catheter insertion.